hightail/wilson-api/concepts/routing/routing.md

 The custom router service has access to all route information including the options and data for the current route, this allows distinctive configuration per-route that allows for intelligent handling.

 Creating a custom router is as easy as configuring it's location in [wilson-config.json](../wilson/core.md#wilson-config) and then declaring it using **wilson.router**.
-The default configured location is **/client/src/router.js**.
+The router file is specified via the **server.projectPaths.routeService** config property and defaults to a value of **/client/src/router.js**.
 The router definition is effectively the same as a service definition with the only difference being that there is no service name needed for the router.

 Example route entry with options:
 ```json